-Brompton and Sawdon CP SchoolEarly Years Foundation Stage LTP
+Brompton and Sawdon CP School

+Music in the Early Years Foundation Stage

 Our school is such a special and unique place to learn.
 Together, we all aspire to fulfil our true potential, understand each other and follow our dreams.
 We aim to inspire, with high quality teaching, learning and experiences in and beyond the classroom.